Dikko affair: The kidnapping

 Late in the evening of 3 July 1984, a Nigeria Airways Boeing 707 arrived at Stansted Airport from Lagos.
 The aircraft had arrived empty, and the pilot notified the authorities that the plane had arrived to pick up diplomatic baggage from the Nigerian high commission.
 On board were several Nigerian security guards, who openly identified themselves as such and stated that they were there to protect the baggage.
 Their presence was reported to Scotland Yard's Special Branch.
-The following day, Dikko was kidnapped in front of his home while he was out for a walk and taken away in a van driven by Yusufu.
+The following day, Dikko was kidnapped in front of his home while he went out for a walk and was taken away in a van driven by Yusufu.
 He was then drugged into unconsciousness by Shapiro.
 However, the abduction was witnessed by Dikko's secretary, Elizabeth Hayes, who quickly notified the authorities.

-Dikko and Shapiro were placed in one crate of 1.2 × 1.2 × 1.6 metres in size, while Mossad agents Alexander Barak and Felix Abithol occupied a second.
+Dikko and Shapiro were placed in one crate, while Barak and fellow Israeli Felix Abitbol occupied another one.
 However, proper documentation that would have ensured that the cargo could not be inspected was not provided.
 The crates were also not labeled as diplomatic bags, as required by Article 27(4) of the 1961 Vienna Convention on Diplomatic Relations.
 As a result, customs officials who had received an all-ports warning alerting them to the kidnapping while the crates were being processed at the airport were able to open the crates without violating the convention and foil the kidnapping.
 Dikko was taken to a hospital; he was uninjured.

 Seventeen men were arrested; four were convicted and sentenced to prison terms of 10 to 14 years: Shapiro, Barak, Abithol, and Yusufu.
 All four were released after serving between six and eight and a half years, and were quietly deported.
 In retaliation, two British engineers in Nigeria were arrested and given fourteen-year prison sentences for allegedly stealing a private jet.
 The two British engineers had their charges overturned and were released after serving 25 months.

 Repercussions

-The Nigerian and Israeli governments never admitted any connection to the incident.
+The Nigerian government never admitted any connection to the incident.
 Nonetheless, the British government immediately expelled two members of the Nigerian High Commission in London, including the High Commissioner.
 Diplomatic relations with Nigeria were broken off for two years.
 The CEO of Nigeria Airways was at one point almost arrested by British police.
 In the aftermath of the affair, Nigeria filed a formal extradition request for Dikko, but it was refused.
 The Nigerian government's war against the previous government's corruption was also weakened, as the British government also rejected Nigerian requests to extradite other politicians wanted in Nigeria on corruption charges and living in exile in Britain.

+The Israeli government denied allegations that it was involved in the kidnapping.

 Dikko was eventually asked to return to Nigeria.
 He accepted the invitation and set up a political party, the Solidarity Group of Nigeria (SGN).